Do You Feel Conflict and Distance Between You and Your Partner?

 You may think that attending weekly sessions for years would be the only way you could ever resolve all your issues.
 It is true that attending counseling does require a financial investment along with an emotional and time investment.
 Even so, you are paying for a highly trained, skilled professional to help you overcome the challenges you have been unable to yourselves.

-I believe people are capable of being successful in their lives most of the time, and that counseling should be a short term intervention to get you through the rough or stuck patch.
-I normally expect to work with a couple for between three and six months.
-As a result, we will set specific goals early in our counseling relationship so that I can measure and assess progress.
-However, I will work with both of you for as long as you feel it is beneficial.
+Our clinicians believe people are capable of being successful in their lives most of the time, and that counseling allows you to get through the rough or stuck patch.
+Couples counseling normally takes between three and six months.
+As a result, we will set specific goals early in our counseling relationship so that we can measure and assess progress.

 It’s important to remember that the emotional and financial cost of divorce can be incredibly high.
 Isn’t it worth trying a less expensive option first?